 For businesses operating in the sector where there is a high risk of technology becoming obsolete, leasing yields great returns and saves the business from the risk of investing in a technology that might soon become outdated.
 For example, it is ideal for the technology business.

-At the end of the leasing period, the lessee holds the right to buy the property and terminate the leasing contract, thus providing flexibility to business.
+At the end of the leasing period, the lessee holds the right to buy the property and has a termination option for the leasing contract, thus providing flexibility to the business.

 Disadvantages of Leasing

-Lease payments are treated as expenses rather than as equity payments towards an asset.
+The treatment of lease payments is as expenses rather than as equity payments towards an asset.

 Limited Financial Benefits

-If paying lease payments towards a land, the business cannot benefit from any appreciation in the value of the land.
+If paying lease payments toward land, the business cannot benefit from any appreciation in the value of the land.
 The long-term lease agreement also remains a burden on the business as the agreement is locked and the expenses for several years are fixed.
-In a case when the use of asset does not serve the requirement after some years, lease payments become a burden.
+In a case when the use of an asset does not serve the requirement after some years, lease payments become a burden.

 Reduced Return for Equity Holders

 Given that lease expenses reduce the net income without any appreciation in value, it means limited returns or reduced returns for an equity shareholder.
-In such a case, there is no achievement of the objective of wealth maximization for shareholders is not achieved.
+In such a case, there is no achievement of the objective of wealth maximization for shareholders.

-Although lease doesn’t appear on the balance sheet of a company, investors still consider long-term lease as debt and adjust their valuation of a business to include leases.
+Although a lease doesn’t appear on a company’s balance sheet, investors still consider long-term leases as debt and adjust their valuation of a business to include leases.